jnewton3edinburgh/ParkLifeToolkit/README.md

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20flow.png "Botpress import chatbot")

-Each box (named a `node` by botpress) is where the chatbot will perform an action.
+Each box (named a `node` by botpress) is where the chatbot will perform an action, such as asking a question.
 Once the action is complete, the chatbot moves to the linked box as illustrated by the black lines.

 The chatbot starts where the `start` green dot is indicated, on the very top, left, of the flow.
 When the chatbot has performed its action, in this case introducing itself, it goes to the next node where it asks a question.